colbywhite/view-transitions-presentation/slides.md

 class: flex align-center justify-center flex-col
 ---

-# What can the View Transition API help?
+# How can the View Transition API help?

 - DOM updates can be wrapped in a `startViewTransistion`
 - Default transition is a cross-fade